dialoguemd/covid-19/src/regions/ca/info/ca-mb/reporting.md

 Social distancing is used to intentionally reduce close contact between people to try to stop the progression of community transmission of any virus.
 Social distancing strategies for all Manitobans include:

-- Cancelling or postponing any large-scale events with more than 10 attendees;
+- Cancelling or postponing any large-scale events with more than 25 attendees (if indoors) or 50 attendees (if outdoors);
 - Minimizing prolonged (more than 10 minutes), close (less than two metres) contact between other individuals in public;
 - Avoiding greetings that involve touching such as handshakes;
 - Disinfecting frequently used surfaces;